What is Defensible Space?

 Within 30 feet of your home, remove fuels that ignite easily such as dead shrubs and trees, dried grass, pine needles, firewood, etc. Create a 5-foot noncombustible zone around the perimeter of your home, and keep your landscaping well-maintained.

-To set up a Defensible Space Evaluation or request Chipping service, you can call our Defensible Space & Chipping request phone line at 775/831-0351, ext.
-8118 or make a request online.
-Please reference our Defensible Space Evaluation Form to review items that need to be addressed prior to any tree marking.
+Please reference our Defensible Space Evaluation form to review items that need to be addressed prior to any tree marking.
 Contact information for tree removal and defensible space specialists can be found here: 2016 Tree Removal and Defensible Space Contractor List.

 A defensible space inspection is required for all projects requiring a Washoe County Building Permit.
-Refer to NLTFPD Defensible Space Requirements for Construction Projects and the NLTFPD Construction and Development Guide prior to submitting plans for review.
+Refer to NLTFPD Defensible Space Requirements for Construction Projects 2020 and the Building and Permitting Guidelines Updated Feb 28 2019 prior to submitting plans for review.